 However, they are known to be real-money poker alternatives for players in Australia.
 UPoker’s software has been compared to PokerStars Home Games, while Juicy Stakes Poker offers a range of games similar to the selection at Ignition Poker.

-Unfortunately, I can’t currently recommend Juice Stakes to Australians because of their highly suspect history.
+Unfortunately, I can’t currently recommend Juicy Stakes to Australians because of their highly suspect history.
 Juicy Stakes has repeatedly shown a lack of security and stability.

 Support for Regulated Online Poker in Australia

-According the country, many players, companies and lawmakers are working hard to garner support for the legalization and regulation of online poker in Australia.
+Fortunately, many players, companies, and lawmakers are working hard to garner support for the legalization and regulation of internet poker in Australia.

 Many online poker brands are working with grassroots organizations like the Australian Online Poker Alliance (AOPA) to lobby for online poker regulation, and several MPs have backed them up.

-The Liberal Democrats in Australia are well-known for supporting online poker in the country.
+Australia’s Liberal Democrats are well-known for supporting online poker in the country.
 The party agrees that poker much closer to a game of skill than it is a game of luck.